naa986/gf-stripe-integration/README.md

 After installing the Stripe Add-On, the first thing you will need to do is configure your form to work with it.
 This is done by using the Pricing Fields to configure the purchase selections and the Credit Card field to allow users to enter their credit card information on the form.

-- Go to "New Form" under the "Forms" navigation menu or choose an existing form from Edit Forms in your WordPress admin dashboard.
+- Go to **New Form** under the "Forms" navigation menu or choose an existing form from Edit Forms in your WordPress admin dashboard.
 - Add Fields for capturing standard payment information such as Name, Email, Address, etc.
-- Add "Pricing Fields" to your form such as Product, Total and configure them to suit your needs.
+- Add **Pricing Fields** to your form such as Product, Total and configure them to suit your needs.
-- Add a "Credit Card" Field from the Pricing Fields toolbox to your form.
+- Add a **Credit Card** Field from the Pricing Fields toolbox to your form.
 - Save your form.

 ## Stripe Settings

 Once you have created your form the way you want it, it's time to setup the Stripe Add-On and connect it to your Stripe account.
 This is done via Stripe's API and the setup requires you enter your Stripe API account credentials on the Stripe Add-On Settings page.

-- Go to "Settings" under the Forms navigation in your WordPress admin dashboard.
+- Go to **Settings** under the Forms navigation in your WordPress admin dashboard.
-- Select "Stripe" from the Settings sub-navigation.
+- Select **Stripe** from the Settings sub-navigation.
 - Select the API to use for Stripe integration (e.g. Live or Test).
 - Enter the Test API keys for your Stripe account.
 - Enter the Live API Keys for your Stripe account.